kroman0/products/quintagroup.pfg.captcha/trunk/quintagroup/pfg/captcha/README.txt

 Dependencies
 ------------

-* PloneFormGen
+* quintagroup.captcha.core
-* qPloneCaptchas
+* Products.PloneFormGen

 Installation
 ------------

-Please make sure that the following products are intalled in the following order:
+For Plone < 3.1 version, please make sure that the following products are intalled in the following order:

 * PloneFormGen
-* qPloneCaptchas
-* qPloneCaptchaField
+* quintagroup.captcha.core (Quintagroup Captcha Core)
+* quintagroup.pfg.captcha (Quintagroup PloneFormGen CaptchaField)

+For Plone >= 3.1, only  quintagroup.pfg.captcha (Quintagroup PloneFormGen CaptchaFiel)
+product must be installed.
+Dependencies will be installed automatically.

 Links
 -----